-They adopt a continuous improvement mindset and remain open to their environment and others.
+Adopting a continuous improvement mindset and remain open to their environment and others.
 They are not afraid to admit it when they don’t have the answer but will do all they can to find it.
 This means asking questions or asking for help, rather than making their colleagues or boss believe that they’re in control.
 People who are humble will not hesitate to attribute success when it’s appropriate.
 They know that success is largely dependent on collaboration with others.
 Adopting this habit will make people stick by your side and be supportive when needed.

 They Are Always Striving to Improve

 True leaders are constantly looking forward, delivering and inspiring people around them.
-Taking the habit of thinking continuously implies thinking often, thinking about what’s good for your company, your team or your clients.
+Taking the habit of thinking continuously implies thinking often.
+Thinking about what’s good for your company, your team or your clients.
 Success is the result of a long sighted thinking process, not just short term fixes.